developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

   + If just one of the anchor tables has changed since the last refresh, an incremental refresh can be performed.
 It is based on the differences between the current snapshot of the one changed anchor table and the snapshot at the time of the last refresh.
   + If two or more tables have been refreshed since the last refresh, then a full refresh is used to refresh the Reflection.

-#### Incremental Refreshes When Changes to an Anchor Table Include Non-append Operations[​](#incremental-refreshes-when-changes-to-an-anchor-table-include-non-append-operations "Direct link to Incremental Refreshes When Changes to an Anchor Table Include Non-append Operations")
+#### Incremental Refreshes When Changes to an Anchor Table Include Non-append Operations

 For Iceberg tables, this type of incremental refresh is used when the changes are DML operations that delete or modify the data (UPDATE, DELETE, etc.) made either through the Copy-on-Write (COW) or the Merge-on-Read (MOR) storage mechanism.
 For more information about COW and MOR, see [Row-Level Changes on the Lakehouse: Copy-On-Write vs. Merge-On-Read in Apache Iceberg](https://www.dremio.com/blog/row-level-changes-on-the-lakehouse-copy-on-write-vs-merge-on-read-in-apache-iceberg/).